ivesh/Challenge-with-EXPLOR/README.md

 bash
 Copy code
 code .
-Verify:

-Check the bottom-left corner of VS Code.
+Verify by checking the bottom-left corner of VS Code.
 You should see the branch name (e.g., main or feature/checking_features_built).
-If it does, you are in the correct directory.
+If it’s visible, you are in the correct directory.

-Step 5: Create a New Branch
+Create a New Branch
 To work on a new feature or task, create and switch to a new branch:

 bash
 Copy code
 git checkout -b feature/your-branch-name
 Example:

 bash
 Copy code
 git checkout -b feature/checking_features_built
-Step 6: Make Changes and Commit
+Make Changes and Commit
 Make Changes:
 Edit files using VS Code and save your changes.

 Check the Status:

 bash